Register your tourist accommodation

-- unusual lodging (for example, tiny home, yurt or dome)
+- unusual lodgings (for example, yurts, domes or camping trailers)

 You get a registration number when you register your tourist accommodation (keep the number for your records).
 You need the registration number to list or advertise your accommodation on booking platforms (like Airbnb, Booking.com, Expedia and Vrbo).
 You also need it to participate in provincial government tourism programs and marketing (like the Doers & Dreamers Travel Guide and novascotia.com).

 Transferring a registration number to a new owner

 If you’re selling an already registered tourist accommodation you can’t transfer the registration to the new owners.
 The new owners need to register the tourist accommodation before they start operating the accommodation.